wavefrontHQ/docs/pages/doc/proxies_installing.md

 /opt/wavefront/wavefront-proxy/proxy-jre/java -jar /opt/wavefront/wavefront-proxy/wavefront-push-agent.jar --f /etc/wavefront/wavefront-proxy/wavefront.conf --exportQueuePorts 2878,3000 --exportQueueOutputFile wfproxy --exportQueueRetainData false
 ```

+The example:
-The example given above exports the data queued at ports 2878 and 3000, and create the output files that have the prefix wfproxy, such as wfproxy.points.2878.0.txt.
+* Exports the data queued at ports 2878 and 3000.
+* Creates output files that have the prefix wfproxy, such as wfproxy.points.2878.0.txt.

-Now, you can make changes to the data, like removing the data that is not required, and send it back to the Wavefront proxy.
+*	Deletes all data that’s currently in the proxy queue.

 ### Test a Proxy